bossley9/nvim/README.md

 - code commenting
 - scrollable editor minimap
 - folding (manually or gutter)
-- file explorer show hidden files keybinding
 - breadcrumbs
-- buffer list with `:ls` (similar to VS Code tabs)
+- buffer list with `:ls` (similar to VS Code tabs) (see vim-airline)
+- session management kill all out of project and inactive buffers (and terminals)